blues/circuitpython-fs-builder/README.md

 ## Building a FAT filesystem file from a directory

 After installing the required packages, you can build a FAT filesystem by running `main.py` with two arguments - the directory containing the files to store in the filesystem, and the output file.
-The output file should have the extension `.cpy` for use with the Notecard and Outboard DFU.
+The output file should have the extension `.cpy` for use with [Notecard Outboard Firmware Updates](https://dev.blues.io/guides-and-tutorials/notecard-guides/notecard-outboard-firmware-update/).

 ```shell
 python3 main.py <directory> <output-file>[.cpy]